harleenkaur2003/color-detection/README.md

 # Red Color Image Detection using OpenCV, Matplotlib, and NumPy

 # DESCRIPTION:
-This project aimed to detect and highlight red-colored objects in images using libraries such as OpenCV, Matplotlib, and NumPy.
+This project aimed to detect and highlight red-colored objects in images using libraries such as OpenCV, Matplotlib and NumPy.
 This was an academic project which was designed to introduce students to practical applications of computer vision.

 # CHALLENGES :